-EEA nationals and their family members have the right to reside in the UK and to work or enter into business here to exercise Treaty rights in accordance with EU law via an EU application.
+EEA nationals and their family members currently have the right to reside in the UK to work, study, enter into business or be self-sufficient in accordance with EU law.

 For now, their rights remain the same.
 Under EU law EEA nationals are entitled to reside in the UK providing they are exercising Treaty rights and to have their family members with them.

-For advice on the implications of the UK leaving the EU, please visit our Brexit page.
+For more advice on the implications of Brexit on EU applications, please visit our Brexit page.

-Our specialist team in Newcastle upon Tyne and South Shields can advise on obtaining and establishing EEA rights.
-We can help with initial applications and applications for extended and permanent residence.
+Our specialist team in Newcastle upon Tyne and South Shields can advise on EU applications.
+We can also advise on challenging any refusal.

 In accordance with rules published by the SRA, as of December 2018 all firms offering this type of work must publish details of prices and personnel undertaking the work.
 Please see our dedicated fees page for more information.